MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade.md

 2. Save the `api-model.json` file and use the `api-model.json` file in your` aks-engin upgrade` command as you would in the [Steps to upgrade to a newer Kubernetes version](#steps-to-upgrade-to-a-newer-kubernetes-version)

 ## Steps to upgrade cluster if you're using storage volumes with AKS Engine v0.70.0 and later
-The [Cloud Provider for Azure](https://github.com/kubernetes-sigs/cloud-provider-azure) project (aka `cloud-controller-manager`, out-of-tree cloud provider or external cloud provider) implements the [Kubernetes cloud provider interface](https://github.com/kubernetes/cloud-provider) for Azure clouds.
+The [Cloud Provider for Azure](https://github.com/kubernetes-sigs/cloud-provider-azure) project (also known as `cloud-controller-manager`, out-of-tree cloud provider or external cloud provider) implements the [Kubernetes cloud provider interface](https://github.com/kubernetes/cloud-provider) for Azure clouds.
 The out-of-tree implementation is the replacement for the deprecated [in-tree implementation](https://github.com/kubernetes/kubernetes/tree/master/staging/src/k8s.io/legacy-cloud-providers/azure).

 On Azure Stack Hub, starting from Kubernetes v1.21, AKS Engine-based clusters will exclusively use `cloud-controller-manager`.
 Hence, to deploy a Kubernetes v1.21+ cluster, it's required to set `orchestratorProfile.kubernetesConfig.useCloudControllerManager` to `true` in the API Model ([example](https://github.com/Azure/aks-engine/blob/master/examples/azure-stack/kubernetes-azurestack.json)).
 AKS Engine's upgrade process will automatically update the `useCloudControllerManager` flag.